abdulrahmanmohammed30/Opulenza/README.md

 **Opulenza API**

-An API tailored for an electronic devices store—think laptops, computers, RAM, hard drives, and more.
-Built on clean architecture principles, this system seamlessly integrates modern functionalities to provide a secure and dynamic shopping experience.
+A robust e-commerce API for an online electronics store specializing in laptops and computers, built with ASP.NET Core and Clean Architecture.
+This system seamlessly integrates modern functionalities to provide a secure and dynamic shopping experience.

 **Key Features:**